-Stewart, in partnership with American PolySteel, Lubbock Community Development, and Habitat for Humanity built the first Habitat home built with ICF's in Lubbock.
+Stewart, in partnership with Lubbock Community Development and Habitat for Humanity built the first Habitat home in Lubbock using ICF's.

 Concrete, the most widely used building material on earth, is easy to build with, allows for creativity in design that today’s home buyers demand, and also makes for extremely energy-efficient, safe, durable homes that, unlike “stick-built” houses, will be standing in the 22nd century and beyond.
 Not only do they provide unparalleled strength and safety, but concrete homes built with ICFs can cost 30-80 percent less to heat and cool.

 The mass of concrete acts like a reservoir with the ability to store and slow down the passage of heat from the interior to the exterior and vice versa.
 Air infiltration, which accounts for 32-39 percent of the energy loss of a “stick-built” house, is virtually eliminated with ICFs.

 The idea behind creating an energy-efficient home begins at the